PaulPopat/sote/README.md

 # Expressions

 Any variable accessors can be TypeScript expressions.
 These expressions are provided with the props and can access all standard libraries but will not be able to access anything else.
 It is worth noting that functions can be passed into the props.

+# Standard libraries

+Common component use cases will be added to the available components for standard usage, built into the app.
+These are currently being developed.
+Current there is:

+- `<std-monaco id="input-name" height="500px" width="500px" language="html" default="<div>Hello world</div>"></std-monaco>`

 # Maybe to come